CATHOLIC SCHOOLS ARE AN INTEGRAL PART OF ONTARIO’S SUCCESSFUL EDUCATION SYSTEM

 CLAIMS OF UNDERUTILIZATION

-- Issues regarding capacity are best addressed within school boards.
+Issues regarding capacity are best addressed within school boards.
 Simply folding Catholic schools into the public system would not solve the problem.
-The coordination of efforts and policies to better utilize school assets in the community are already under way.
-Communities would be better served by developing efforts rather than any rash decision to destroy Ontario’s education system.
+The coordination of efforts and policies to better utilize school assets in the community are continually reviewed and addressed.
+Communities are well served through these collaborative efforts.

 THE CURRENT EFFICIENCY OF ONTARIO’S EDUCATION SYSTEM